GovTechSG/seed-documentation/faqs/seed-faq-general.md

 Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) solution.
 SEED ensures data security to protect the digital information of your organisation from unauthorised access, malicious users, and corruption.
 When you onboard a non-GSIB device to SEED, it becomes a GMD.
 It allows you to remotely manage access to highly sensitive data, provide user authentication, and can wipe off data from the device remotely if it is lost or compromised.

 </details><hr />

+<details><summary style="font-size:20px;font-weight:bold">My TechPass account is active but my SEED onboarding email invitation has expired.
+How do I get another SEED onboarding email invitation?</summary>

+Your SEED onboarding email invitation is valid for 30 days.
+If you have not onboarded to SEED following your TechPass onboarding within this 30 days, your invitation will no longer be valid.

+If you use a non-SE GSIB device and if your TechPass account is active, to request for SEED:

+1. Go to the [TechPass portal](http://portal.techpass.gov.sg) from your non-SE GSIB device.
+2. Log in with TechPass.
+3. Hover over your user name and click **My Account**.
+4. In the **Profile** page, click **Request for SEED**.
+5. You will receive the SEED onboarding invitation email within the next three business days.

+Complete to onboard your non-GSIB or non-DWP device by following the instructions on [SEED documentation](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/prerequisites-for-onboarding).
+</details><hr />

 <details><summary style="font-size:20px;font-weight:bold">I have lost my GMD.
 What should I do?</summary>

 1. Inform the manager-in-charge and operations manager and get an approval to delete the data from the lost device.